Elder Law includes general estate planning (Powers of Attorney, Wills, Trusts) as well as issues that affect the growing aging population:

-- Applications for Medicaid (MaineCare) when someone needs assisted living or nursing home care and cannot afford to pay for it.
+- Applications for Medicaid (MaineCare) when someone needs assisted living or nursing home care and cannot afford to private pay.

 - Long term planning, and crisis planning, to protect assets for a spouse, life partner, or children.

 - Special Needs Trusts for a disabled spouse or other family member.
-This type of trust can give the beneficiary a better quality of life if MaineCare or SSI is the only source of support for the beneficiary.
+This type of trust can give the beneficiary a better quality of life if MaineCare or Social Security are the only source of support for the beneficiary.

-- We work with a client’s other advisors (accountants, financial and insurance advisors, doctors) to ensure an inclusive approach to planning.
+- Collaboration with a client’s other advisors (accountants, financial and insurance advisors, doctors) to ensure an inclusive approach to planning.